alumina-lang/alumina/README.md

     - random number generation
     - unit testing

 To be done:

-- Standard library is only usable on Unixes (Linux is best supported, some limited support for MacOS and Android)
+- Standard library is only usable on Unixes (tested on Linux, macOS and Android)
 - Probably a lot of bugs and miscompilations
 - Better error messages and warnings.
 Currently they are not terrible, but not great either.
 - Language and library reference and other documentation